thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

   </TabItem>
 </Tabs>

 With some thinking beforehand about how to test a data-driven UI, you can write interactors and tests that can be quickly modified as changes occur over the lifetime of your app.
-The BigTest Interactor approach is flexible and can handle changes like adding new columns, rearranging the order, inserting table headings, and more.
+The Interactor approach is flexible and can handle changes like adding new columns, rearranging the order, inserting table headings, and more.

 ## Chaining interactors together